 They: “We know exactly where he lives.
 We’ll drop it off in the afternoon.”

 When I came back from a walk in the late afternoon, there was a quarter of a pig on the kitchen table, promptly delivered, and not the smaller ham I was hoping for.
 I could take it or leave it.
 There was no point in leaving it as I’d have to deal with them sometime in future again… and they have the goods.
 It’s like this; the seller, not the buyer, is king, as it has been for centuries, for supply is short and demand is high.
 Transportation costs between villages have historically been expensive, so that producers of specialist products are little insular monopolies, with the mild contempt for buyers that goes with it.
 The French understand it perfectly, and you’ll understand the French mentality when you grasp this point.
 The French have a monopolistic small producer mind-set.
-Have you ever been mildly slighted by a French person?
+Have you ever been slighted by a French salesperson?
 I have.
 Whenever that happens, I calm down by saying it makes a refreshing change from the fawning American service industry.

 28. Photo shoot

 I spot the most beautiful woman I’d seen anywhere in ages in Boaventura.
 I thought she would not have been out of place on the cover of a glossy magazine.
 Elegant, beautiful, striking, svelte, high cheekbones, perfect structure, with a beauty spot at the right place on her cheek, in fact all ingredients perfectly poised.
-She is Mr Elias’ daughter from the café right off the church square, all of seventeen I’d say.
-She was drawing coffee from the espresso machine and was serving it to customers at the counter.
-I had my camera on me and decided to snap.
+She is Mr Elias’ daughter from the café off the church square, all of seventeen I’d say.
+She is drawing coffee from the espresso machine and was serving it to customers at the counter.
+I have my camera on me and decided to snap.
 A camera is a very intrusive thing, and wherever in the world I go, people intensely resist having their photograph taken, excepting for Americans.
 Some resist so fiercely you’d think a camera were a rifle.
-I’m sensitive to this and always ask before snapping, a courtesy that has cost me fascinating shots of deep character.
+I’m sensitive to this and always ask before snapping, a courtesy that has cost me some fascinating shots.
 Today I decide to ask for forgiveness instead; she’s simply too striking.
 So I aim at her but, too late, she spots me and subtly twists her body, deliberately spoiling the shot.
 I try again later but she’s now self-aware, and tilts her face away.
 Another aim at her, she foils me again.
 What a tart little spoiler.
 I’d have to resort to asking after all.

 29. Land Sub-text